mahwood/road_documentation_exercise/JFarley2024.md

 ## Phase 1

-Marvel comes out the gate with a banger in 2008's _Iron Man_ which revitalized Robert Downey Jr's career and launched the whole universe.
+Marvel comes out the gate with a banger in 2008's _Iron Man_ which revitalized Robert Downey Jr's career and launched the whole cinematic universe.
 This was followed up by _The Incredible Hulk_, _Thor_, _Captain America: The first Avenger_ , all solid origin stories,  and the first franchise sequel in _Iron Man 2_.
 This 1st phase is capped off by _The Avengers_, in 2012 which I considered the closest thing to a "perfect" comic book film at the time of its release.
 * Overall this phase was the perfect foundation for the MCU to launch from and I would rate it __5/5__.

 ## Phase 2